S3 method for EBM

 Data frame or matrix of samples.
 Unless

-can only contain a single row.- y
+display = "url"orfull_dashboard = TRUE, thenXcan only contain a single row.- y

 Optional vector of response values corresponding to

-.- init_score
+X.- init_score

 Optional.
 Either a model that can generate scores or per-sample initialization score.
 If samples scores it should be the same length as

-.- interactive
+X.- interactive

 Logical indicating whether to produce an interactive plot based on HTML.
 Default is

-) are available for multiclass outcomes.- n_terms
+FALSE.
+Currently, only interactive graphics (i.e.,interactive = TRUE) are available for multiclass outcomes.- n_terms

 Integer specifying the maximum number of variable importance scores to plot.
 Default is

-which corresponds to all terms in the fitted model.- geom
+NULLwhich corresponds to all terms in the fitted model.- geom

 Character string specifying which type of plot to construct for terms associated with categorical features.
 Current options are:

-uses geom_point to construct a Cleveland dot plot of the term scores.
+geom = "bar"(or"col") uses geom_col to construct a bar chart of the scores.geom = "point"uses geom_point to construct a Cleveland dot plot of the term scores.

 Default is

-.- mapping
+"point".- mapping

 Set of aesthetic mappings created by aes-related functions and/or tidy eval helpers.
 See example usage below.